French far-right's Zemmour to run for seat in parliament

-PARIS, May 12 (Reuters) - French far-right pundit Eric Zemmour, who made a failed bid for the presidential elections last month, said on Thursday that he would run for a seat in parliament in the June 12-19 elections.
+PARIS, May 12 (Reuters) - French far-right pundit Eric Zemmour, who made a failed bid forpresident in elections last month, said on Thursday he would run for a seat in parliament in the June 12-19 elections.

 "I will lead our beautiful and big fight," Zemmour said in a tweet, adding that he would run for a seat in the Var region around the Mediterranean resort town of Saint-Tropez.